 What is the gold price forecast for next week?

-Gold is expected to trade in a range between $4,500 and $4,746, with a bearish bias.
-The RSI oversold at 27.8 may trigger a bounce, but the trend is down.
+Gold is expected to trade between $4,100 and $4,310, with a bearish bias.
+Oversold conditions may trigger a short-term bounce, but the trend remains down until the price reclaims $4,310.

 What is the key support level for gold this week?